Albania Turism

 Osumi Canyons: Albania’s Natural Wonder

-Key Takeaways Kanionet e Osumit is often called the “Grand Canyon of Albania,” offering breathtaking landscapes and adventure activities.
+Osumi Canyons offer breathtaking landscapes and adventure activities.
 Formed by the erosive power of the Osum River, its walls reach heights of up to 80 meters.
 The canyon spans approximately 26 to 28 km, with unique rock formations and caves carved over millennia.
-Popular […]
+Popular activities include rafting, hiking, and canyoning.
+The region boasts a diverse […]

 Shkodra Lake: A Balkan Treasure